 There’s something fulfilling and refreshing about growing plants at home.
 Having flowers and produce available year-round can benefit you in many ways.
-However, nurturing plants can be a challenge if you live in a cooler climate unless you have a greenhouse.
+However, nurturing plants can be challenging if you live in a cooler climate without a greenhouse.

 You have multiple options for creating proper grow spaces, including greenhouse window units, portable styles, and free-standing structures.
-If you’re ready to take on year-round growing, you need to do some serious greenhouse window DIY.
+If you’re ready to grow year-round, you must do some serious greenhouse window DIY.

 Read on to learn about your options, including the best greenhouse windows on the market, the top products to replace existing panels, and how to build a greenhouse from old windows.

 Have you ever seen a window unit extended from the side of a house?
 It could be a greenhouse window, commonly listed as a garden window.

 These add-ons feature greenhouse windows that allow sunlight and create ideal circumstances for plants in any weather.

 1. Solar Innovations Garden Windows

 Garden windows expand your space by attaching to the side of your home.
 Solar Innovations creates custom solutions for every homeowner to find the perfect size and fit.

 As part of the custom-fit approach, they can match existing structures, add decorative elements, and adjust ventilation options to work for the space.

 Solar Innovations uses sustainable products that are made in America.
 The company even offers a range of glazing solutions for greenhouse windows to meet each customer’s needs.